 In this course we don't just show how to create "OK" models.
 We show how to create state of the art models, and we use transparent benchmarks to do so.
 Wherever possible, we benchmark our models against the top performers in Kaggle competitions.
 So you'll find that we're using Kaggle datasets a lot.
 As well as the important point that this gives the best possible benchmark (Kaggle competitions always results in accuracy far beyond academic best papers), it also means we're using well studied datasets where we can learn from the many blog and forum posts around the internet looking at them from every angle.
 And perhaps most importantly, it enforces that we use rigorous machine learning practices, of having well-defined training, validation, and test sets.
 Practicing on Kaggle competitions is great experience for creating and running effective machine learning processes in your own organization.

 We assume that everyone taking this course has at least one year of coding experience.
 The course uses python as the teaching language, so if you don't already know python then we assume that you'll spend the time to learn—for an experienced coder you should find that python is quite an easy language to learn.
-Help getting started with the various data science python libraries we use is available on the course wiki.

 You will learn how to: